A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Introduction

 \section{Introduction}

 Optimization problems are widespread in real life decision making situations.
 However, data perturbations as well as uncertainty in at least part of the data are very difficult to avoid in practice.
-Therefore, in most cases we have to deal with the reality that some aspects of the data of the optimization problem are uncertain.
-This uncertainty is caused by many sources such as forecasting, or approximations in models, or data approximation, or noise in measurements.
+Therefore, in most cases we have to deal with the reality that some aspects of the data of the optimization problem at hand are uncertain.
+This uncertainty is caused by many sources such as forecasting, or approximations in the design of mathematical models, or data approximation, or noise in measurements.
 In order to handle optimization problems under uncertainty, several techniques have been proposed.
-The most common, widely-known approaches are \begin{itemize} \item{\textbf{Sensitivity analysis:}} typically, the influence of data uncertainty is initially ignored, and then the obtained solution is justified based on the data perturbations \cite{bon}. \item{\textbf{Chance constrained programming:}} we use some stochastic models of uncertain data to replace the deterministic constraints by their probabilistic counterparts \cite{chance1,chance2,chance3}.
+The most common, widely-known approaches are \begin{itemize} \item{\textbf{Sensitivity analysis:}} typically, the influence of data uncertainty is initially ignored, and then the obtained solution is justified/analyzed based on the data perturbations \cite{bon}. \item{\textbf{Chance constrained programming:}} we use some stochastic models of uncertain data to replace the deterministic constraints by their probabilistic counterparts \cite{chance1,chance2,chance3,R-GO-6}.
 It is a natural way of converting the uncertain optimization problem into a deterministic one.
 However, most of the time the result is a computationally intractable problem \cite{robust-book}. \item{\textbf{Stochastic programming:}} the goal is to find a solution that is feasible for all (or almost all) possible instances of the data and to optimize the expectation of some function of the decisions and the random variables \cite{sto-shapiro}. \item{\textbf{Robust optimization:}} robust optimization is the method that is most closely related to our approach.
 Generally speaking, robust optimization can be applied to any optimization problem where the uncertain data can be separated from the problem's structure.
-This method is applicable to convex optimization problems including semidefinite programming \cite{robust-book}.
+Having been heavily studied for convex optimization problems \cite{robust-book, soyster,uncertain,jadid,rco, adjust, price, bsdis,new, norm, mulvey}, robust optimization is also applicable to discrete \cite{R-GO-1, R-GO-2,R-GO-3} and more general nonconvex optimization problems \cite{ R-GO-7}.
+Robustness can be achieved by solving the robust counterpart or utilizing other unconventional methods such as simulated annealing algorithm \cite{R-GO-5}.
 Our focus in this paper is on uncertain linear programming problems.
 Uncertainty in the data means that the exact values of the data are not known, at the time when the solution has to be determined.
-In robust optimization framework, uncertainty in the data is described through \emph{uncertainty sets}, which contain all (or most of) possible values that may be realized for the uncertain parameters.
+In robust optimization framework, uncertainty in the data is described through \emph{uncertainty sets}, which contain all possible values that may be realized for the uncertain parameters.
 Generally speaking, the distinction between robust optimization and stochastic programming is that robust optimization does not require the specification of the exact distribution.
-Stochastic programming performs well when the distributions of the uncertainties are exactly known, and robust optimization is efficient when there is little information about those distributions.
-Recently, a new method has been proposed, called \emph{distributionally robust} optimization, that tries to cover the gap between robust optimization and stochastic programming \cite{distrib}.
-In this approach, one seeks a solution that is feasible for the worst-case probability distribution in a set of possible distributions. \end{itemize}
+Stochastic programming performs well when the distributions of the uncertainties are exactly known, and robust optimization can be very useful when there is little information about those distributions. \end{itemize} Since the interest in robust formulations was revived in the 1990s, many researchers have introduced new formulations for robust optimization framework in linear programming and general convex programming \cite{soyster,uncertain,jadid,rco, adjust,price, bsdis,new, norm, mulvey}.
+Ben-Tal and Nemirovski \cite{uncertain,jadid} provided some of the first formulations for robust LP with detailed mathematical analysis.
+Bertsimas and Sim \cite{price} proposed an approach that offers control on the degree of conservatism for every constraint as well as the objective function.
+Bertsimas et al. \cite{norm} characterize the robust counterpart of an LP problem with uncertainty set described by an arbitrary norm.
+By choosing appropriate norms, they recover the formulations proposed in the above papers \cite{uncertain,jadid,norm}.